Case Study

 “ECPC has had a lot of success and has been going through growth that at times feels exponential, and part of that success comes from being very nimble,” continued Dr. Hitchcock.
 “We are not a behemoth in terms of providing pathology services, but we have a strong outreach program with physicians.
 We're able to talk with them, find out what they need from us, and then adapt to their needs.”

 “That was a big push for why we wanted LigoLab.
-Having our own laboratory information system (LIS) allows us to respond very quickly to the needs of our clinical colleagues, and thus the patients we serve,” he said.
-“It also gives the practice an advantage when the hospitals’ AP LISs’ are being sunsetted or replaced due to lack of future support.”
+Having a modern in-house laboratory information system allows us to respond very quickly to the needs of our clinical colleagues, and thus the patients we serve,” he said.
+“It also gives the practice an advantage when the hospitals’ LIS systems are being sunsetted or replaced due to lack of future support.”